pynvme/pynvme/doc/features.rst

        logging.info("Q %d IOPS: %dK" % (qcount, io_total/10000))

-Furthermore, we can also test IOPS consistency, latency QoS and distribution with IOWorkers.
-We can also specify different data pattern in the IOWorker.

 IOWorker can accurately control the IO speed by the parameter `iops`.
 Here is an example test script:

 .. code-block:: python